LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 **To Explain:**

-A method call in Ruby is the sending of a message to a receiver, which is an Object in Ruby.
-It means that every piece of code you write "belongs" to some object.
+A method call in Ruby is the sending of a message to a receiver.
+It means that every piece of code you write is called on some object.
-So, if your new to coding, start asking yourself “What Object each method belongs to?”
-“Is it the Class that owns it?”
-An instance of the method its being used in.
+So, if you're new to coding, start asking yourself “What am I calling this method on?".
+"Am I calling it on the entire class or an instance of the class?"

 Self is a set apart variable in Ruby that points to the object that "owns" the currently executing code.
 This seems straight forward unless your new at it.
 But its importiant, so take the time to get it straight.